Edier-Gama/BLOCKBUSTER/README.md

-# Wlcome to BlockBuster 2.0
+# Welcome to BlockBuster 2.0

 This SPA is a recreating of a tipical blockbuster but ONLINE, I consume a public API REST called (themovieDB) and using HTTP methods I create a ...